microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

 ## Reporting microplastic physical characteristics

-Harmonising the reporting of physical data is challenging due to the heterogeneity of microplastics (Refer to Introduction and scope); however, there is essential morphological data that is needed to contextualise microplastics that have been taken up by biota.
+Harmonising the reporting of physical data is challenging due to the heterogeneity of microplastics (Refer to Introduction and scope); however, there is essential morphological data that are needed to contextualise microplastics that have been taken up by biota.
 For example, Antarctic krill can significantly alter the physical size of ingested spherical microplastics (from 31.5 µm to 1 µm in diameter; (Dawson et al., 2018)).
 If smaller items are found, then one would expect larger items of the same polymer type to be in the surrounding water.
 While there is little evidence that the digestion system or associated microbiome can decompose microplastics (plastics are inert due to their low chemical reactivity), recording details of the specific compartment (i.e., stomach that contains digestive enzymes vs cloaca that is high in organic waste) in which the microplastic was retrieved is important.

 **Essential parameters:**
 - Maximum length